jinto-ag/j-org/README.md

 yarn rename:force your-project-name
 ```

-Both options will update all references to `ts-nx-preset` in the codebase to your project name, including package names, import statements, and configuration files.
+Both options will update all references to `j-org` in the codebase to your project name, including package names, import statements, and configuration files.

 ## Generate a library